 … or how to get lost in prototyping

-Technology upgrades are essential but I didn’t realize that it'll hit me that fast.
+Technology upgrades are essential but I didn’t realize that they’ll hit me that fast.

-Raspberry PI 2 appeared on a market too quick so I had to rearrange my builds.
+Raspberry PI 2 appeared on a market too quickly so I had to rearrange my builds.
 Which is very good!
 I’ve eliminated a lot of problems and bugs in a process, plus, RPI2 adds way more computing power.

-This time, I didn’t want to use Adafruit PowerBoost-500 to charge Li-ION battery cell.
-I wanted to go cheaper so I’ve used cheap, Chinese made Li-ION USB charger and added DC-DC step-up converter, also cheap and Chinese ;)
+This time, I didn’t want to use Adafruit PowerBoost-500 to charge the Li-ION battery cell.
+I wanted to go cheaper so I’ve used a cheap, Chinese-made Li-ION USB charger and added a DC-DC step-up converter, also cheap and Chinese 😉

-I’ve also found a better replacement for audio amplifier based on the PAM8403 chip.
+I’ve also found a better replacement for the audio amplifier based on the PAM8403 chip.

 This time, I’ve put RPI2 vertically to LCD.
-This resulted in a slicker case and better controls placement.
+This resulted in a slicker case and better control placement.
 More like everyone does nowadays 😉

-At first, I've designed a case in two parts.
+At first, I designed a case in two parts.

-Top one which holds LCD, speakers and controls and a bottom with all the rest.
+The top one holds the LCD, speakers, and controls, and the bottom with all the rest.

 3D printing this model was quite a challenge.

-It took quite a while and it wasn’t exactly straight, so a version 1.8 was born.
+It took quite a while and it wasn’t exactly straight, so version 1.8 was born.

 Also, RPI2 proved to be a better choice for 16BIT emulation.
 I’ve spent a while on tweaking Hatari and it played demos nice and smooth.